GustavoHennig/oneview-ansible/oneview-ansible.md

 #### Notes

+- This resource is only available on HPE Synergy

-- A sample configuration file for the config parameter can be found at: https://github.hpe.com/Rainforest/oneview-ansible/blob/master/examples/oneview_config.json
+- A sample configuration file for the config parameter can be found at: https://github.com/HewlettPackard/oneview-ansible/blob/master/examples/oneview_config-rename.json

 - Check how to use environment variables for configuration at: https://github.com/HewlettPackard/oneview-ansible#environment-variables

-- This resource is only available on HPE Synergy
+- Additional Playbooks for the HPE OneView Ansible modules can be found at: https://github.com/HewlettPackard/oneview-ansible/tree/master/examples

 ---